 - you are due to have a specific blood test (calcium level).
 Falsely low levels of calcium can be detected.

+Talk to your doctor or pharmacist:

+if you develop skin ulcers or experience impaired wound healing while being treated with AUBAGIO.

+if you will have or have had recent major surgery, or if you still have an unhealed wound following surgery as AUBAGIO may impair wound healing.

 Respiratory reactions